debesh-biswas/CS506_Project/README.md

 Near-Earth Objects (NEOs) represent a potential hazard to Earth, and understanding their orbital and physical characteristics is vital to assessing risk.
 This project builds a data science pipeline to collect, process, and model asteroid data from NASA and JPL datasets to predict whether an object is hazardous.

-Our workflow includes data collection through NASA JPL’s **Small-Body Database (SBDB)**, followed by cleaning, missing value handling, feature engineering, visualization, and modeling.
+Our initial workflow (as documented during the midterm) consisted of structured data collection from NASA JPL’s Small-Body Database (SBDB), followed by extensive preprocessing: cleaning, handling missing values, feature engineering, exploratory visualization, and baseline modeling.
+Early experiments revealed meaningful feature relationships, most notably the interaction between MOID, asteroid size, orbital parameters, and hazard labels indicating that the data contained usable predictive signal.
-We have developed preliminary scripts and notebooks for each step of the process.
-Early results show meaningful feature relationships such as the correlation between MOID (Minimum Orbit Intersection Distance), asteroid size, and hazard probability.

-Ultimately, the project aims to produce a **predictive model**.
+However, by the time we reached the final phase of the project, it became clear that our preliminary models were overfitting.
+We identified why our early models were overfitting.
+Through a series of investigations, we discovered issues such as data leakage, class imbalance, and overly complex model configurations.
+After correcting these, we were able to develop a more stable and reliable predictive model for identifying potentially hazardous asteroids.

 ---